LuiseFreese/blog/how-to-use-a custom-connector-in-Power-Automate.md

 * Click on **Custom**
 * Select the new custom connector for Spotify

-Our intention now is to tweet something like "I am currently listenintg to {songname} by {artistname}, check it out {spotify URL}.
+Our intention now is to tweet something like "I am currently listenintg to {songname} by {artistname}, check it out {spotify URL}."
 But from our custom connector, we don't get the name of song and artist per se, we will need to first parse the JSON output.
 If you never heard of that before, don't worry, go read this article about [how to parse JSON in Power Automate](https://m365princess.com/how-to-get-started-with-http-requests-in-power-automate/), I will just wait here for you and drink a coffee.

 Back again?
 Cool!